Control Systems · MAY 2026 · Updated JUNE 2026 · 8 min read

 Common mistakes

 Treating MES and SCADA as competing products.
 They occupy different ISA-95 levels and answer different questions.
-The decision is about which functions live where, not which product wins.
+The decision is which functions live where, not which product wins.

 Operator-entered states feeding OEE.
 OEE and downtime are only defensible when machine states are read directly from the control layer.
-Manual entry produces figures no one trusts.

 The Australian context